MPAS-Dev/compass/docs/developers_guide/landice/test_groups/ensemble_generator.rst

 The ``setup`` method actually sets up the run by first setting up a baseline configuration and then modifying parameter values using the parameter values defined when the constructor was called.
-There are steps to set
+There are operations to set
 parameters:

 * basal friction exponent